Does Louisiana require paid family or sick leave?

 The absence of a state PFL mandate doesn't mean Louisiana employees expect nothing.
 The talent market for skilled roles in New Orleans, Baton Rouge, and the state's energy sector is competitive, and voluntary PTO policies that cover family leave and sick days are standard in professional services, healthcare, and technology roles.

 A common mid-market approach: 15 days of combined PTO in year one (covering vacation and sick), rising to 20 days after two years, with an additional 8 weeks of unpaid parental leave topping up the FMLA or R.S.
 23:341 entitlement.
 That's a policy, not a legal requirement, and it's negotiated at hire.
-Teamed helps you benchmark the policy against actual Louisiana hiring patterns using data from our in-house compliance team.
+Teamed helps you benchmark the policy against actual Louisiana hiring patterns using data from our compliance team.

 Why use EOR for Louisiana paid-leave compliance?